The Kingdom of God is at hand. Repent, and believe the Gospel.

 The Bible was written by many different people in many different situations over a period of 2000 years.
 It contains many different kinds of literature originally written for different purposes.
 Each author, of course, has his own point of view.
 The newest parts of the Bible are themselves about 2000 years old.
 And while the various books of the Bible have a long and complex human history, each part contributes to the one great story of God.
 In a way, the Bible is the written record of God’s dealings with humanity and its climax is the story of Jesus.
 God reveals himself to us now through the writings of a particular set of first-generation Christians and their Jewish forebears, each of whom witnesses to God’s actions in history from his own unique perspective in the history of God’s people.

 Taken together, the books of the Bible form one great story-line from the creation of the world to the final coming of the kingdom of life and peace.
-Some of the great events in that grand narrative include the call of Abraham and his family, the exodus from Egypt under Moses, the giving of the Law at Sinai, the establishment of Jerusalem temple with its way of worship, and life in the land of promise under prophets and kings.
+Some of the great events in that grand narrative include the call of Abraham and his family, the exodus from Egypt under Moses, the giving of the Law at Sinai, the journey to the promised land and the entry thereof, the establishment of Jerusalem temple with its way of worship, and life in the land of promise under prophets and kings.
 The story of Jesus includes the story of his birth, baptism, temptation, preaching of the kingdom, casting out demons, healing the sick, and working miracles.
 These acts of power are previews of the age to come.
 Jesus’ story also includes his teaching, his humble life, his announcing forgiveness and reconciliation to sinners and his suffering under the hands of evildoers.
 His sacrificial life culminated in his death and his works of power culminated in his resurrection from the dead.
 After he rose from the dead, the Holy Spirit formed the church which bears his name.
 He will come again to bring this age to a close and unveil the life and peace of the age to come.
-The Apostles’ Creed and Nicene Creed are summations of this great story that we recite together when we worship.

 Grow: Begin to take concrete steps that display your trust in Jesus.

-With God’s help, and the support of your brothers and sisters in Christ, begin to reform your life so that it is more consistent with what God wants for you and for the world.
+With God’s help, and the support of your brothers and sisters in Christ, seek a deeper experience of God’s presence, a more mature faith and a greater love.
+Begin to reform your life so that it is more consistent with what God wants for you and for the world.
 Fill your life more completely with the things of God and begin to set aside practices and habits that take you away from God.
-Tell others about your faith.
+Tell others about your faith, so that they might come to know the Savior.
 Do good for others because Jesus loves you.
 Trust God to be with you through difficult circumstances.
 Find a role for yourself to play in the life of your church.
 Learn to be generous to those in need and to support God’s work with your material possessions.
 Be a giver, not just a taker.

-The power of sin is strong and you will not make these changes on your own.
+The power of the sin within us and the fallen world around us is strong.
+You will not make these changes on your own.
 Take these steps in faith that you belong to Jesus Christ by God’s grace alone and that God is working in you through the power of the Holy Spirit.
 Your place among God’s people and your transformation into a more Christ-like person are both ultimately the work of God.

 God bless you on the journey with Jesus.